-When it comes to location, the highest average paycheck ($125K annually) can be spotted in Minneapolis, Minn.; Boulder, Colo. ($97K), Boston, Mass. ($89K), and Irvine, Calif. (approximately $83K) are the next top-paying cities.
-On the lower end is Mansfield, Mass. at around $62K.
-The highest pay by state can be found in Minnesota, where salaries average out at about $110K per year.
+When it comes to location, the highest average paycheck (around $104K per year) can be spotted in Boulder, Colo.; Minneapolis, Minn. (about $100K), New Haven, Conn. ($80K), and Irvine, Calif. ($70K) are the next top-paying cities.
+Greenwood, S.C. ranks low on the pay scale — at $42K, it is one of the lowest-paid cities.
+The highest pay by state can be found in Colorado, where salaries average out at approximately $98K annually.

 Years of Experience

-The highest average salaries go to Senior Product Development Engineers, who bring in close to $98K annually, though Senior Mechanical Engineers are not far behind at around $96K along with Senior Process Engineers (about $90K) and Quality Assurance Analysts ($68K).
-Product Development Engineers are among the lowest paid at a median salary of approximately $63K.
+The highest average salaries go to Senior Software Engineers, who bring in close to $108K annually, though Senior Product Development Engineers are not far behind at about $98K along with Senior Mechanical Engineers ($95K) and Medical Device Sales Representatives ($75K).
+Covidien hands out some of the smallest paychecks to Product Development Engineers (around $61K on average).

 Certifications and Degrees

-In this role, the best-paying skill appears to be Product Development; individuals who claim it among their capabilities enjoy a higher median salary of $98K annually.
-Project Management is regularly seen around here; roughly one in five of those surveyed report it as a core competency.
-Employees also tend to round out their skills sets with Data Analysis, Engineering Design, and Microsoft Excel.
+In this role, the best-paying skill appears to be Product Development; individuals who claim it among their capabilities enjoy a higher median salary of $95K annually.
+Microsoft Office is a popular skill among Covidien workers, with close to a fifth of those surveyed reporting using it on the job.
+Project Management, Data Analysis, and Microsoft Excel are also desirable skills.